 School staff are the professionals who spend the most time with children and young people.
 Schools are often the first to identify difficulties and support and influence children and young people.
-There is a strong case that we should focus on the mental health and emotional wellbeing of our pupils and students.
+There is a strong case that we should focus on the mental health and emotional wellbeing of our pupils (those in our 11-16 school) and students (those attending our sixth form, CSF).
 The Education Endowment Fund for instance identifies Social and Emotional Learning interventions as having an 'identifiable and valuable impact on attitudes to learning... [and] on attainment'.

-Comberton Village College recognises the positive role that schools play in relation to mental health and wellbeing (henceforth referred to as MHWB).
+Comberton Village College and Sixth Form recognises the positive role that schools/colleges play in relation to mental health and wellbeing (henceforth referred to as MHWB).
 At the heart of our work lie the six core principles of The Cam Academy Trust.
 These drive everything that we do, the framework for mental health relates to the following core principles: